 Continue reading “Review: The Girls in the Water (Detectives King and Lane, #1) by Victoria Jenkins”

 You guyssssssssssss, I love Charley!
 Sincerely, I have massive amounts of affection for her.

 I wish she’d be my friend.
-We could get drinks together, gossip about people (both alive and dead), maybe smoke a little pot together in our pajamas and then pass out watching Rick & Morty.
+We could get drinks together, gossip about people (both alive and dead), maybe get high together in our pyjamas and then pass out watching Rick & Morty.

 She’s just honestly one of my favourite female characters.

 And really, you don’t even need to read this series from the beginning to get into it, (but it does help.)
 You can jump in whenever and immediately know Charley.
 Because her voice and her personality are clear and genuine from the beginning.
-Darynda Jones has her figured out and never wavers from that truth.
+Darynda Jones has her figured out and never wavers from that cannon truth.

 This time around Charley is dealing with a lot.
 And it starts from page one.
-A cheating husband, gun fire, being confronted by the police about how exactly she manages to solve cases the way that she does.
-Not to mention, her apartment is filled with dozens of dead blonde women who may, or may not, have been killed by serial killer.
-They are the worst houseguests too – climbing her walls (literally), hanging from the ceiling (literally), straight up ignoring her requests to communicate but then also getting in the shower with her.
+A cheating husband, gunfire, being confronted by the police about how exactly she manages to solve cases the way that she does.
+Not to mention, her apartment is filled with dozens of dead blonde women who may, or may not, have been killed by a serial killer.
+They are the worst houseguests too – climbing her walls (literally), hanging from the ceiling (also, literally), straight up ignoring her requests to communicate but then also getting in the shower with her.
 Like you do.

 Continue reading “Review: Fifth Grave Past the Light (Charley Davidson, #5) by Darynda Jones”